-Directed by KAREN CARPENTER (award-winning director of LOVE LOSS AND WHAT I WORE, by Nora Ephron & Delia Ephron, produced by Daryl Roth; Jonathan Dove’s opera, MANSFIELD PARK; New York Times critics’ pick HANDLE WITH CARE and many others), the show ran for 42 performances, was seen by over 3,000 fans, and was hailed by New Yorker Magazine as "theatrical gold."
+Directed by KAREN CARPENTER (award-winning director of LOVE LOSS AND WHAT I WORE, by Nora Ephron & Delia Ephron, produced by Daryl Roth; Jonathan Dove’s opera, MANSFIELD PARK; New York Times critics’ pick HANDLE WITH CARE and many others), the show ran for 42 performances, was seen by over 3,200 fans, and was hailed by New Yorker Magazine as "theatrical gold."

-Powered by Galperin's 19 original songs steeped in the fresh, vibrant rock and roll sound of the mid-1960's, BULLDOZER portrays Robert Moses initially as a Johnny Appleseed, a folk hero of the common man – a sophisticated and visionary bureaucrat who, starting in the 1930's, rode the wave of three decades of federally-financed building programs that pumped billions of dollars into the New York economy.
+Powered by Galperin's 19 original songs steeped in the fresh, vibrant rock sound of the mid-1960's, BULLDOZER initially portrays Robert Moses as a Johnny Appleseed, a folk hero of the common man – a sophisticated and visionary bureaucrat who, starting in the 1930's, rode the wave of three decades of federally-financed building programs that pumped tens of billions of dollars into the New York economy.
 However, using the power of eminent domain he displaced over a quarter million New Yorkers – often the poorest – to make way for his public housing and highway projects, and by the late 1950's many began to wonder – was Moses actually destroying the city he loved?
 And as the most powerful unelected public official New York and the nation had ever seen, his ideas and political tactics were imitated across the country for decades to come.

 By 1960, the tide began to turn.
 Led by the writer and activist Jane Jacobs, who was among the first to question not just his tactics, but also his vision of urban renewal, a nascent community movement (with behind-the-scenes support from Nelson Rockefeller) would prove to be Moses’ biggest opponent.
 When he attempts to demolish much of Greenwich Village and Washington Square Park to build yet another expressway, a project he considered crucial to the future economic viability of the city, a remarkable phalanx of opposition will come together and lead to his undoing.

 Moses' lasting legacy is the modern urban environment that we live in today.
 Of the billions of dollars invested in public infrastructure during Robert Moses' tenure from the 1930's to the 1960's, not one dollar went towards mass transit.
-If you are stuck in traffic on the Long Island Expressway, or your subway to Bay Ridge breaks down, or even if you are a die-hard Mets fan (his dislike of the Brooklyn Dodgers sent them to LA), Moses' work impacts your life more than you realize.
-In fact, Moses infatuation with the automobile and modernism created the car culture of today, and by extension the anti-pedestrian urbanism that shapes the cityscape of nearly every American city.
+If you are stuck in traffic on the Long Island Expressway, or your subway to Bay Ridge breaks down, or even if you are a die-hard Mets fan (his dislike of Walter O'Malley sent the Brooklyn Dodgers to LA), Moses' work impacts your life more than you realize.
+In fact, Moses' infatuation with the automobile and modernism created the car culture of today, and by extension the anti-pedestrian urbanism that shapes the cityscape of nearly every American city.
 And that's definitely a story worth singing about.